dracupid/nobone/README.md

 It is especially good at small and standalone project.

 When you using it you don't need to start a coffeescript or stylus file watcher to compile the source code.
-The server will automatically compile cache the changed coffeescript, stylus and ejs files.
+The server will automatically compile and cache the changed coffeescript, stylus or ejs files.
 It has a standalone database inside, so you don't need any database configuration.

 Though it contains lots of staffs, you still have the option to choose whether to load them or not.